Do You Base Your Prices on a Minimum Gross Profit?

 The alignment of your prices with the market does not follow strict rules.
 In this regard, it is indeed more a matter of intuition, experience, and skill to get your pricing right.
 However, after going through this third step, you should have a little comfort that your prices are somewhat in line with reality.

-This three-step process is designed to give you valuable insight into your business and the minimum gross margin it needs to generate to cover your living expenses.
-If you captured all inputs in a spreadsheet, you also have a tool that you can regularly update before making important business decisions.
+This three-step process is designed to give you valuable insight into your business and the minimum gross profit it needs to generate to cover your living expenses.